 If Cooperstock's solution is correct, the galactic rotation curve would support rather than contradict GR, and the orbital motion of galaxies would no longer provide a compelling reason for modifying gravity.
-Furthermore, were Cooperstock's results widely acknowledged, it would render moot the search for exotic dark matter, and thus jeopardize the large research projects of many astronomers and particle physicists.
+Furthermore, were Cooperstock's results widely acknowledged, it would render moot the search for exotic dark.
 A full analysis of Cooperstock's derivation, in which he solves EFE for a fluid disk using a cylindrical co-rotating coordinate system, would be required to settle the matter.
 Articles have appeared disputing Cooperstock's results [23,24].
-But the authors fail to rigorously analyze Cooperstock's calculations, and instead attack his simplified galactic model, or the fact that he has ignored other supposed evidence for DM such as that found in galactic cluster data.
+But the authors fail to rigorously analyze Cooperstock's calculations, and instead criticize his simplified galactic model, or claim that he has ignored other evidence for DM such as that found in galactic cluster data.
 The question of whether there is a need for exotic DM or modified theories of gravity to account for galactic motion thus remains open.